-Melon 29:7 equips returning citizens and immigrants in Southeast Michigan with the financial confidence, business readiness, and long-term asset pathways to participate fully in the economic life of their communities.
+Melon 29:7 equips returning citizens and immigrants in Southeast Michigan with the education, digital skills, and connections to participate fully in the economic life of their communities — whether that means launching a business, entering the workforce, or building a digital presence.

 Answer a few questions and we'll match you with the right service — free or paid.
 Takes about 60 seconds.